Using CNAMEs with Cloud Files containers

 Find your CDN URL

 Before you can create the CNAME record, you need to know the CDN URL of the container.
-You can find this in the Cloud Files section of the Cloud Control Panel by clicking the gear icon next to the container name and selecting View All Links.
-A popup dialog box with the CDN links to the container is displayed:
+You can find this information in the Cloud Files section of the Cloud Control Panel by clicking the gear icon next to the container name and selecting View All Links.
+A popup dialog box with the CDN links to the container displays, as shown in the following image:

-Alternatively, you can request your container information via the Cloud Files API.
+Alternatively, you can request your container information by using the Cloud Files API.

 Set up CNAME records